Lepovirta/konvahti/README.md

 When there's a match, the action's commands are run.
 The list of actions can be specified in the YAML field `actions`.
 At least one action must be specified.
-The field accepts a list of entries that have the following fields.
+The following settings are available.

 **`matchFiles` (optional):**